 Alternatives include 7-day treatment with erythromycin 500 milligrams PO 4 times a day, ofloxacin 300 milligrams twice daily, or levofloxacin 500 milligrams PO daily.

 Neisseria gonorrhoeae (GC) is a gram-negative diplococcus that causes urethritis, epididymitis, orchitis, and prostatitis in men and urethritis, cervicitis, PID, and infertility in women.
 Rectal infection and proctitis with mucopurulent anal discharge and pain can occur in both sexes.
 The incubation period ranges from 3 to 14 days.
 Women tend to present with nonspecific lower abdominal pain and mucopurulent vaginal discharge with findings of cervicitis and possibly PID.
 Eighty percent to 90% of men develop symptoms of urethritis: dysuria and purulent penile discharge within 2 weeks.
 Men also may present with acute epididymitis and orchitis or prostatitis.
-Occasionally, GC can be isolated from ...
+Occasionally, GC ...